mozilla-platform-ops/ronin_puppet/README.md

 ### kitchen-puppet (automated and serverspec testing)

-kitchen-puppet provides a way automate running convergence and serverspec tests for each role.
+kitchen-puppet provides infrastructure to automate running convergence and serverspec tests for each role.

 Uses [kitchen-puppet](https://github.com/neillturner/kitchen-puppet).